chelneru/PasswordGenerator/README.md

-The controls don't behave very nice in some cases of window resizing.
+The program will crash if there is no "Passwords.txt" file in the selected folder.

 #TODO:
+-Fix the positions of the buttons
+-Restructure the code.
 -Use the RNGCryptoServiceProvider class to generate the password